All-electron dark matter-electron scattering with random-phase approximation dielectric screening and local field

 The key challenge, however, is the accurate modeling of the electronic structure for the wide range of momenta and energies needed to calculate DM-electron scattering rates.
-Indeed, we have found that the elements of the calculation required for accuracy over a wide range of materials and potential DM parameters (e.g., ab initio treatments of the structure factor, high momentum cutoffs, LFEs, all-electron effects, dense $k$-grids) already carry a heavy computational burden, which makes using even more expensive electronic structure methods impractical (or even impossible).
+Indeed, we have found that the elements of the calculation required for accuracy over a wide range of materials and potential DM parameters (e.g., \textit{ab initio} treatments of the structure factor, high momentum cutoffs, LFEs, all-electron effects, dense $k$-grids) already carry a heavy computational burden, which makes using even more expensive electronic structure methods impractical (or even impossible).
 For this reason, it is crucial to explore and benchmark ad hoc corrections based on experimental data or higher-level calculations, as well as approximations based on the $(\omega, q)$ region of interest.
 For example, we use a scissor correction in this study to correct the bandgap, but tuned hybrid functionals or Hubbard $U$ corrections could be useful to obtain a more accurate initial electronic structure at a cost that still allows for accurate calculations of the scattering rate.
 In addition, we relied on concatenating the dielectric function with and without LFEs in different momentum regimes for computational efficiency.
-A similar procedure may be performed with ab initio and model dielectric functions to further reduce the cost, or potentially RPA and GW+BSE dielectric functions to include excitonic effects in the $(\omega, q)$ regime where they have the largest effect.
+A similar procedure may be performed with \textit{ab initio} and model dielectric functions to further reduce the cost, or potentially RPA and GW+BSE dielectric functions to include excitonic effects in the $(\omega, q)$ regime where they have the largest effect.
 Finally, we believe that mitigating the cost of all-electron calculations with carefully benchmarked methods like PAW-based reconstructions~\cite{EXCEED-DM,EXCEED-DM_code} are a promising avenue.

-\paragraph{Generalized DM interactions.} Generalized DM-electron interactions have been a topic of interest for many years~\cite{Catena2021,Krnjaic2025,Hochberg2025b}.\footnote{We note that a detailed study of UV completions of these generalized interactions may show that other experimental probes are more constraining than even optimistic projections for future direct-detection experiments.} While we have focused on a DM model that gives the usual heavy- and light-mediator form factors in eq.~(\ref{eq:F_DM_limits}), other possible models exist with different couplings to the SM.
+\paragraph{Generalized DM-electron interactions.} Generalized DM-electron interactions have been a topic of interest for many years~\cite{Catena2021,Krnjaic2025,Hochberg2025b}.
+While we have focused on a DM model that gives the usual heavy- and light-mediator form factors in Eq.~(\ref{eq:F_DM_limits}), other possible models exist with different couplings to the SM.\footnote{We note that a detailed study of UV completions of these generalized interactions may show that other experimental probes are more constraining than even optimistic projections for future direct-detection experiments.}